yazandaba/WideLips/README.md

 - Syntax extensions only touch the Green pass
 - New dialects can reuse the same Blue pass
-- Custom AST representations are easy to plug in
+- Custom Parse Tree representations are easy to plug in

 ## License